Quantifying Influencer Impact on Affective Polarization: Results

 \subsection{Insight of Conversations Within Stance-Group}

-Table~\ref{table-stance-level-details} provides a more comprehensive view by analysing all the conversations initiated by users within a certain stance.
+Table~\ref{table-stance-level-details} provides a more comprehensive view by analyzing all the conversations initiated by users within a certain stance.
 Interestingly, we observe that conversations led by users with anti or disbeliever stances often result in decreased polarization compared to their opposing stance group.
+However, it's important to note the observational nature of our approach; while it reveals significant insights into the dynamics of influencer conversations, it does not assert direct causation.
 Overall, the insights gleaned from these influencer-led conversations across different thematic areas demonstrate the critical role of influential users in modulating the affective landscape of online communities.